Many factors can contribute to your tracker's battery not charging, including:

 See the following articles as applicable:

-Note that we do not recommend cleaning a Zip's battery contacts.
+Note that we do not recommend cleaning the battery contacts on a Fitbit Zip™.

 Try a different USB port